nishant1695/Advanced-Query-Processing-with-Spark-and-OpenAI/README.md

 sudo python3 -m pip install numpy pandas langchain pypdf2 langchain-community faiss-cpu boto3 sentence_transformers==2.2.2 openai==0.28.1
 ```

 We also set the S3 bucket as public so that the data can be accessed from any AWS account.
-For turning on public acccess, we turned of public access restircition under permissions tab in the bucket and added the following bucket policy:
+For turning on public acccess, we turned of public access restriction under permissions tab in the bucket and added the following bucket policy:

 ```
 {